|

 informed about God

-is the study of Scripture and
+is the referential study of Scripture and

 theology, to

-know, truly know, God
+know, truly know, God in

-is the work of intimate
+the vulnerable work of intimate

 Too much Christian practice has been